alban-read/M1-MICRO-FORTH/M1MicroForth.md

 Although this implementation only uses native code primitive words in the compiler, the overall pattern is the same as other FORTH versions, words are expected to help compile themselves.

-The computer only runs machine code, so something has to run the token 'compiled' code, everything a computer runs is machine code, and anything else is just data.
+A computer only runs machine code, so something has to run the token 'compiled' code, everything a computer runs is machine code, and anything else is just data.

-The fucntion that runs the token code is the *inner interpreter*, given wa list of TOKENS its only job is to find the machine code for each one, and call it.
+The function that runs the token code is the *inner interpreter*, given a list of TOKENS its only job is to find the machine code for each one, and then call it.

 There are many ways to implement this, I settled on something simple:-